 - Other Aliases: King Maric The Savior.

 - Known Relatives: King Brandel the Defeated (grandfather, deceased), Moira Theirin of Ferelden (mother, deceased), Rowan Theirin of Ferelden née Guerrin (wife, deceased), Cailan Theirin of Ferelden (son), Alistair (secret son).
 Various other Theirin ancestors, the most important one being King Calenhad The Great.

 - Group Affiliation: Ferelden, I guess.

-- Base of Operations: Mobile, and eventually the royal palace in Denerim, Ferelden.
+- Base of Operations: The royal palace in Denerim, Ferelden.